alihussnainrb/chat-app-nodejs/README.md

 [Live Demo](https://chat-app.alihussnainrb.com/)

 This project is a chat web application built with Node.js for the backend, Next.js for the client and Socket.IO for realtime messages.

-Users can signup/signin, create channel.
+### Features

-**Channel Features**
+1. Users can signup/signin, create channel.

-1. Users can see and chat in their own channels and nearby channels in radius of 20km.
+2. Users can see and chat in their own channels and nearby channels in radius of 20km.
-2. Users can see online users of current channel they are chatting in.
+3. Users can see online users of current channel they are chatting in.
-3. Users can see username of user who created channel.
+4. Users can see username of user who created channel.

 **API Documentation:** [Postman API Endpoints](https://documenter.getpostman.com/view/12373135/2s9Ye8eufs)